Guerilla Baseball Academy Mandeville, LA

 About

-Guerilla Baseball Academy established in 2009 by Brent Pourciau and Chuck Hickman.
-Brent and Chuck were high school teammates who both had successful baseball careers.
-After retiring from the game they loved, they moved back to their home towns and started the Guerilla Baseball Academy to help educate the local baseball athletes on top level pitching, hitting, fielding, strength and conditioning, nutrition and much more.
+Guerilla Baseball Academy established in 2009 by Brent Pourciau.
+Brent after retiring from the game he loved in 2006, moved back to his home town and started the Guerilla Baseball Academy to help educate the local baseball athletes on top level pitching, hitting, fielding, strength and conditioning, nutrition and much more.

 “Gorilla” also represents our style of baseball which was first used to describe the LSU Tigers in the 90’s when they were known as the Biggest, Strongest and Fastest team in the NCAA.
 Our style of training baseball players is based on the Bigger, Stronger, Faster approach.